 - Level 1: The fair value of financial instruments is based on the closing price by reference to the Stock Exchange of Thailand / the Thai Bond Market Association. - Level 2: The fair value of financial instruments is determined using significant observable inputs and, as little as possible, entity-specific estimates.
-Level 2 debt securities are fair valued using the net asset value ("NAV") as at the end of the period, which is calculated by the fund managers who issues the instruments and published in the Thai Bond Market Association. - Level 3: The fair value of financial instruments is not based on observable market data.
+Level 2 debt securities are fair valued using the net asset value ("NAV") as at the end of the period, which is calculated by the fund managers who issues the instruments and published in the Thai Bond Market Association.

+Level 3: The fair value of financial instruments is not based on observable market data.

-Fair value measurement of financial assets and liabilities are in accordance with accounting policy disclosed in Note 4.7 and 4.13.
+Fair value measurement of financial assets and liabilities are in accordance with accounting policy disclosed in Note 4.6 and 4.12.
+The Group did not change any valuation techniques, which are the use of quoted market prices or dealer quotes for similar instruments and discounted cash flow analysis.